imagej/imagej.github.io/pages/Classic_Watershed.md

 4\) Click *Apply changes* and restart Fiji.

-You should now find the plugin under the sub-menu .
+You should now find the plugin under the sub-menu {% include bc content="Plugins |MorphoLibJ | Segmentation" %}.

 **Note**: Classic Watershed is only one of the plugins included in the [MorphoLibJ](MorphoLibJ "wikilink") suite.
 By following these